MarelisAdlatus/marelis.cz/README.md

 - [ ] User's language during registration and login
 - [ ] Advanced user profile with avatar image
 - [ ] User roles and permissions
-- [ ] Upgrade laravel/framework to the latest version

 ## <a id="structure-of-content-and-views"></a> Structure of content and views